desmondmonster/happenings/README.md

 `routing_key`: The routable description of the event.
 Defaults to `#{app_name}.#{event_name}.#{outcome}`, where outcome is either 'success' or 'failure'.

 `event_name`: A machine-filterable version of the event.
-Defaults to the class name.
+Defaults to the underscored class name.

 Here's an expanded version of our Reset Password example above that includes publishing features: